Ways to Reduce Your Bill

 • Remove debris and obstructions from around outdoor air conditioning components.

 • Don’t place lamps, wall-mounted televisions, or other electronics close to your thermostat.
-Heat from these appliances can be detected by your thermostat and that will cause your air conditioning system to run longer than necessary.
+Heat from these appliances can be detected by your thermostat, and that will cause your air conditioning system to run longer than necessary.

 • Switching your air conditioning fan from “on” to “auto” can save you up to $20 each month on your electric bill.